 Extract of terms of reference Category, composition and attendance Other details Committee is constituted in line with the provisions of Regulation 19 of the SEBI Listing Regulations and Section 178 of the Act.
-Name & Category Keki Mistry (C) (ID) Attendance 2 Three NRC meetings were held during the year under review.
-The said meetings were held on April 12, 2024, January 9, 2025 and The terms of reference, inter alia, include: Recommend to the Board the setup and composition of the Board and its Committees.
-N Chandrasekaran (NED) 3 March 11, 2025.
-The necessary quorum was present for aforesaid meetings.
-O P Bhatt, who ceased to be the Chairman Recommend to the Board the appointment/ re-appointment of Directors and Key Managerial Personnel.
-Hanne Sorensen (ID) Sanjay V Bhandarkar# 3 Not during the year, attended the meeting held on April 12, 2024.
-Support the Board and Independent Directors in evaluation of the performance of the Board, (ID) Appointed as Chairma applicable The Company does not have any Employee Stock Option Scheme.
-Details of Performance Evaluation Criteria and its Committees and individual Directors.
-Recommend to the Board the Remuneration Policy for Directors, executive team or Key Managerial Personnel as well as the rest of employees. member w.e.f.
-July 30, #Appointed as member March 11, 2025 2024 Remuneration Policy are provided at serial no. III (iii) below.
-The previous AGM of the Company was attended by Chairman of the NRC. • Oversee familiarization programs for Directors.
+Name & Category Keki Mistry (C) (ID) Attendance 2 ye ree NRC meetings were held during the ar under review.
+The said meetings were ld on April 12, 2024, January 9, 2025 and The terms of reference, inter alia , include: Recommend to the Board the setup and composition of the Board and its Committees.
+N Chandrasekaran (NED) 3 pre arch 11, 2025.
+The necessary quorum was esent for aforesaid meetings.
+P Bhatt, who ceased to be the Chairman Recommend to the Board the appointment/ re-appointment of Directors and Key Hanne Sorensen (ID) 3 du ring the year, attended the meeting held April 12, 2024.
+Managerial Personnel.
+Support the Board and Independent Directors in application of the performance of the Personnel.
+Sanjay V Bhandarkar# (ID) Not applicable e Company does not have any Employee ock Option Scheme. in evaluation of the performance of the Board, its Committees and individual Directors.
+Appointed as Chairman and member w.e.f.
+July 30, 2024 tails of Performance Evaluation Criteria and muneration Policy are provided at serial Recommend to the Board the Remuneration Policy for Directors, executive team or Key Managerial Personnel as well as the rest of employees. #Appointed as member w.e.f.
+March 11, 2025 • Th .
+III (iii) below. e previous AGM of the Company was ended by Chairman of the NRC. • Oversee familiarization programs for Directors.